Invariant Functions On Cluster Ensembles: Examples

-There are 2 other quivers with similar properties to the Markov quiver.
+\end{exmp} There are 2 other quivers with similar properties to the Markov quiver.
 All 3 of these quivers have 3 nodes and are associated doubly extended Dynkin diagrams\footnote{ See \cite{Saito:1} for background on the notation used in this paper.
 We only use this naming convention to emphasise a deeper connection between these examples.}.
-We will examine the invariant functions associated to cluster ensembles with trivial coefficients of these types.
+We will examine the invariant functions associated to cluster ensembles with trivial coefficients of these types. \begin{exmp} Let $Q$ be a quiver of type $ BC_1^{(2,1)} $ Then the function